 Originally, the company was known as Wideman and Clemens.
 In 1894, the owners, Louis (later Major) Wideman (1851-1917) and Herbert A. Clemens, set up their business near the Eramosa Bridge and Trafalgar Square.
-Wideman, born Conrad Ludwig Weidman, was a German immigrant who immigrated to Guelph.
-He was a carpenter who became a builder and listed himself as an architect in the 1901 census.
-According to the local industrial records, he was a “practical architect” with office and drafting space on MacDonnell Street.
-One of his major projects was the design and construction of the Traders Bank Building.

 The Electric Planing Mill

 Wideman and Clemens operated what they called the “Electric Planing Mill.”
 An 1890 ad describes them as “Agents for Brick, Tile, Metallic Roofing and Siding.”
 However, the ad also states that they manufacture “the Electric Base Ball Bat – one of the best bats manufactured.”
-However, it was probably their ability to provide quality lumber and other products that made the company an early success and lead to its expansion.
+However, it was probably their ability to provide quality lumber and other products that made the company an early success and led to its expansion.

 H. A. Clemens Planing Company Ltd.

-To further guarantee the lumber obtained was suitable, the company had a lumber yard located near North Bay, possibly close to Perry Sound.
-This allowed them to always have at hand a sufficient amount of material for manufacturing their products.
-The approach was not an uncommon one in the lumber and planing business.
+This approach was not an uncommon one in the lumber and planing business.
+Companies always tried to improve and ensure their sources of lumber.
 In Guelph, the Robert Stewart Mills had struck a deal with the Guelph Lumber Company around 1884.

 From its conception, HA Clemens seems to have been successful.
 The staff, which numbered about 40 by 1908, was described as “skilled” while Clemens, himself, was touted in a 1903 Directory of Industries, as “a gentleman thoroughly alive to the wants of the trade, and [with] untiring energy and push with honest methods…” The company had come to be viewed as specializing in stair building and interior fittings.”
 However, the HA Clemons Company also produced one other item for which they had become known.
 This was washing machines.